Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Make a Resume for Your First Job
+How to Write a Successful Resume for Your First Job

-Here’s an example of an example resume for a first-time job seeker:
+Here is an example of how to write a resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Telephone number Email address, phone number, LinkedIn profile
+Contact Information: Telephone number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market analysis and research for various clients

-- Achieved proficiency developed in Excel and PowerPoint
+- Have developed strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Develop strong teamwork and interpersonal abilities
+- Develop strong teamwork and interpersonal skills

 Skills: